voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, AI/machine learning, and cryptography in discussions that aren't about those things.

+> I remember when win2k was "the last good windows" and then windows xp after it.
+I $CURRENT-2 is always going to be considered "the last good windows".

+-

+> Bureaucracy isn't that different from code.
+Some of it's dead legacy that needs to be removed, some of it's legacy that needs to be improved/replaced, some of it's legacy that's good enough, some of it's there for a damn good reason no matter how ugly it looks.

+> And when it comes to code, you probably trust devs who have specific insights into issues with code and promising replacements.

+-

+> At $OLDJOB we used to use nfs extensively, and a common desire was to run some command on the system where the files actually resided

+> > By using $OLDJOB are you saying at every old job you ever held this was the case or just the last one?
+Because if it's just the last one you should have used

+> >      const OLDJOB

+> > Not sure why you used a variable in a comment, maybe because this is hackernews and you want to resonate with other programmers?

+-

+> In my opinion, the code was very difficult to read and even harder to understand for !expert javascript devs and even for experts.

+-

+> Is it just me or do “markets” feel like a really dumb AI that is incapable of any sort of strategic planning?

+-

+> My email looks like ${firstname}@${some-german-word}.jetzt and I never had a problem with German speaking people.

+-

+> For the "memorable phrase" thing, you may have already figured this out, but I find it's better to generate random passphrases for those.
+A string of words is a _lot_ easier to say and verify.

+> > Yeah, he asked me for a new one as part of the reset (or just for his further amusement?!) - I just used my brain's PRNG for a few words for that.

+-

+> It would be tiring and a bit offensive to knowledgeable people, but maybe better then trying to debug the situation.

+-

+> I have a scheme to give addresses per service, but I do this with gmail on my domain.
+It goes like $ACCOUNT+$RANDOMLETTERS@$DOMAIN.$TLD

+-

+> If only.
+The amount of times people have tried to put mine down as $fistname.$lastname.$tld@gmail.com is genuinely sad.

+> did I ever say gmail.com \>\> no, but.. \> exactly, so let's try this again (goto 0)

+-

+> "We have to recalculate weight on airplanes" is just a proxy, a code smell.

+-

+> Hah.
+I regularly see patches whose review takes well over 100% the time it would have taken me to create the patch myself.

+> But then I'm employed by $MEGA_CORP and part of the job description is "helping to build and maintain the OSS community", so helping novices create their first patches is a big part of that.

+-

+> You need so few subway drivers/conductors that does it really matter if you need one per train?

+> Taxis are probably average a driver per 1.5 ish customers.
+Subway/train is hundreds.

+> This reminds me of optimisation of non critical code.
+Sure its nice, but the cost/benefit is just not there.

+-

+> I think that JavaScript and Python, from my experience, certainly increase speed... but that definitely != productivity.

+-

+> But they could!
+It's as easy as saying "I can consult on $topic, please contact me to discuss details."

+-

 > "Log in to see 8 answers on Qu\^H\^HStack Overflow!"

 -